c9s/WebAction/README.md

                     => [Render result on the web page]

-Hence, you don't need to handle the ajax mechanisums, controller handlers, parameter validations, ActionKit\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.
+Hence, you don't need to handle the ajax mechanisums, controller handlers, parameter validations, WebAction\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.